 I don’t want to do any injustice to the fans…

-Now, I haven’t read each book, (Gobet of Fire isn’t even at the library in English!) so I’m no expert.
-But I did devour Books 3, 5, 7, 2, playscript 8, and 1 (in that order), plus the movies and spin off books.
+Now, I haven’t read each book, and Gobet of Fire isn’t even at the library in English!) so I’m no expert. [update, I’ve read them all! <3] But I did devour Books 3, 5, 7, 2, playscript 8, and 1 (in that order), plus the movies and spin-off books.
 Many aspects of these stories, characters, lines, not to mention the real-life refs to social injustice as seen through werewolves, house elves, muggle-borns, and the whole “pure blood” concept, have kept my heart thinking.
 (I’m still reeling that Potter never came out about what Umbridge did to him).

-But two lines from the final story shot through me like lightening:
+But two lines from the final story shot through me like lightning:

 1. When Voldermort decrees the end of sorting at Hogwarts.